Orlando City vs. Houston Dynamo: Final Score 0-0 as Lions Held Scoreless for Third Straight Game

 Orlando’s first shot on target in the second half came in the 70th minute.
 Yotún put an out-swinging corner right to Dwyer on the top of the six-yard box.
 It was a powerful redirect, but the header went right into the hands of Willis.
 The Yoshi-Dwyer connection was attempted again three minutes later.
 Yotún hit a ball over the top of Houston’s defense but it was too powerful, and Dwyer couldn’t bring it down.

 The last 15 minutes of the game, Houston finally started get into the attack.
-The Dynamo had a couple of corners, but the Lions were able to defend them all.
-Just after the 80th minute, Orlando had three corners in a row and were unable to get any shots off from it.
+The Dynamo had a couple of corners, but the Lions were able to defend them.
+Just after the 80th minute, Orlando had three corners in a row but was unable to get any shots off from them.